YitengZhou/Fitness-Jungle/Portfolio/System_Implementation.md

 <b><p align= "center">Figure 6: The sprints in Trello </p></b>

-## b.
-Details of evaluation for designs
+## Details of evaluation for designs

 The two groups of design under evaluation will be the system design, as discussed in the previous section, and the user interface design.